graffitiwriter/vercel-portfolio/pages/posts/linux-upskill.md

 # 1) Technical Guideline

-## Brief:
-Which technical article, guide or lightning talk left the biggest positive impression on you?
+## Which technical article, guide or lightning talk left the biggest positive impression on you?

 ## The Linux Upskill Challenge
 With Windows dragging my computer to a halt and constantly hamstringing itself with lengthy updates, I bought a second SSD and installed Ubuntu on my desktop PC.
 I've run Linux a lot in the past, primarily to give old hardware a bit more life.
 But this was the first time I'd used it on my primary (and work) machine.